fotahub/fotahub-device-sdk-esp32/docs/getting-started/thingshadow.md

 ### Create and upload a new firmware version to FotaHub

-1. Go back to the `DemoProductInfo.h` file in the `demoproduct` folder, and bump the `DEMO_PRODUCT_FIRMWARE_VERSION` constant:
+1. Go back to the `DemoProductInfo.h` file in the `main` folder, and bump the `DEMO_PRODUCT_FIRMWARE_VERSION` constant:

 ```c
 #define DEMO_PRODUCT_FIRMWARE_VERSION "1.1"
 ```

-2. Make another change in your firmware, e.g., increase the blink frequency of the red LED on your board by going back to the `Configuration.h` file in the `demoproduct` folder and decreasing the `BLINK_PERIOD` constant:
+2. Make another change in your firmware, e.g., increase the blink frequency of the red LED on your board by going back to the `Configuration.h` file in the `main` folder and decreasing the `BLINK_PERIOD` constant:

 ```c
 #define BLINK_PERIOD 250
 ```

-3. Rebuild the example using Docker and `mind` or `make` in very much the same way as you did for building the initial firmware version (see step 1 in previous section).
+3. Rebuild the example using Docker and `bind` or the `idf.bat`/`idf.sh` script in very much the same way as you did for building the initial firmware version (see step 1 in previous section).
 Locate the resulting new firmware binary file named `demoproduct.bin` in the `build` folder (using the `Explorer` view).

 > &#x1F6C8; You can locate the new firmware binary file also in your file system explorer or copy its path to the clipboard using corresponding Visual Studio Code context menu actions (`Reveal in File Explorer` and `Copy Path`).
 This can come quite handy in the subsequent steps.